gamer-cndg/omega2-kernel-modules/Tutorial.md

 ### Conclusion

 This tutorial showed you what kernel modules are, why we might need them and how to build them.
-We built a 'hello world' minimal kernel module for a start, then `kmod-input-joydev` and `xpad` to get a USB Xbox360 gamepad working.
+We built a 'hello world' minimal kernel module for a start, then expanded the code to read a hardware regster.
+Finally, we built `kmod-input-joydev` and `xpad` to get a USB Xbox360 gamepad working.
 We then compiled a test program and a library to confirm that we gamepad works.

 [1]: https://wiki.archlinux.org/index.php/Kernel_module
 [2]: http://repo.onion.io/omega2/packages/